dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-client-setup-in-microsoft-intune.md

 ### What to do if client installation fails

--   If no client software deployment alerts for the computer are displayed in the [!INCLUDE[wit_adminconsole](./includes/wit_adminconsole_md.md)], check the computer’s Internet connectivity and proxy configuration and make sure that the computer can communicate with the service URL, [https://manage.microsoft.com](https://manage.microsoft.com).
+-   If no client software deployment alerts for the computer are displayed in the [!INCLUDE[wit_adminconsole](./includes/wit_adminconsole_md.md)] check the computer’s Internet connectivity and proxy configuration and make sure that the computer can communicate with the service URL, [https://manage.microsoft.com](https://manage.microsoft.com).
 Then retry the client software installation.

 -   You can have an email sent to selected recipients when a client software deployment failure alert occurs by configuring a notification rule in the **Admin** workspace.
 For more information, see [Get notified by Microsoft Intune alerts](get-notified-by-microsoft-intune-alerts.md).

 -   [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] displays the critical alert **Client Software Deployment Failure** if the client software fails to deploy.
 This will display in the **System Overview** page and **Alerts** pages of the [!INCLUDE[wit_adminconsole](./includes/wit_adminconsole_md.md)].
 Check for alerts by using the following procedure:

-##### To check alerts for failed installations

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com/), click **Alerts** &gt; **Overview**.